lihiopp/Signatural/README.md

 1. Need to check out example.py of versign and figure what -1 / 1 stand for.
 2. Decide whether to use a converter's API or install Ghostscript.
 3. Can't install versign & fitz at home because of problems with installing torch.
+4. Create GUI using c#
+5. Store & run server in microsoft cloud.